 The drone voice is Hertz Donut, modulating the playback position of a Bitwig Grid sampler for a gnarly waveshaping effect, through Valhalla Supermassive.

-The second is Hertz Donut through Happy Nerding FM Aid and Clouds, with a triggered envelope controlling the FM depth.
+The second is Hertz Donut through Happy Nerding FM Aid and Beads, with a triggered envelope controlling the FM depth.

 The melody voice is Zorlon Cannon, the top section triggering Make Noise Maths at audio rate, sequenced by the bottom section.
 Processed by Dyvision Video Tape Emulator, Valhalla Delay, Valhalla Room and Native Instruments Supercharger GT.